 Minnesota GI Bill®

 The Minnesota GI Bill® program was established in 2007 to provide post-secondary financial assistance to eligible Minnesota veterans and servicemembers.
 Eligible spouses and children of deceased or severely disabled eligible Minnesota veterans may also qualify.
-Full-time undergraduate or graduate students may be eligible to receive up to $1,000 per semester and part-time students may be eligible to receive up to $500 per semester.
+Full-time undergraduate or graduate students may be eligible to receive up to $3,000 per year and part-time students may be eligible to receive up to $500 per semester.

 Apply online once each academic year through the Minnesota Office of Higher Education.